chromedp/examples/standalone/README.md

 # About example standalone

-This is a version of the [`simple`](../simple) example but uses the `chromedp.WithTargets` option with `chromedp/client.WatchPageTargets` to connect to an existing Chrome instance (ie, no process will be launched).
+This is a version of the [`simple`](../simple) example but demonstrates how connect to a standalone (ie, existing) Chrome instance with `chromedp`.

 ## Manually Starting Chrome

-To use this example, please manually start a Chrome instance with the `--remote-debugging-port=9222` command-line option make the Chrome Debugging Protocol available to clients:
+To use this example, manually start a Chrome instance with the `--remote-debugging-port=9222` command-line option, in order to make the browser instance available via the Chrome DevTools Protocol on port `9222` to
+clients:

 ```sh
 # start google-chrome